qidi-community/Plus4-Wiki/content/chamber-temperature-manager/README.md

 ![Layer Change Macro Addition](./image.png)

+NOTE!
+ONLY add in the `MANAGE_CHAMBER_TEMP` line to your layer change section.
+Ignore the other lines in that example config, they are specific to my personal setup.

 Prusa Slicer, Qidi Slicer, Qidi Studio, and others all have a similar machine code definition section within the Printer Settings.

 ## An Added Bonus